 Fr Blok says Kazakh Catholics are “very confused by some changes in the practice of some local Churches – especially about marriage, the defence of life, euthanasia”.
 It’s normal to resist such changes, he says.
 “Catholics have experienced many persecutions in the past just for being faithful.”

-In Kazakhstan, martyrs and confessors are part of recent family history.
-Until 1991, when John Paul II appointed Bishop Lenga, Kazakhstan had not had a Catholic bishop for more than 500 years.
+In Kazakhstan, that refers to very recent history.
+Until 1991, when John Paul II appointed then Bishop Lenga, there had not been a Catholic bishop in Kazakhstan for more than 500 years.
 First the Khans and then the Tsars ruled.
 It was Stalin who accidentally revitalised the Kazakh Church by deporting large numbers of Catholics there.
 A small flock kept the faith through lean years, supported by clandestine priests who are today venerated as heroes.
-Sacramental life was limited by circumstances: after the collapse of communism, there were men and women in their 80s who finally received the Sacrament of Confirmation.
+Sacramental life was limited by circumstances.
+After the collapse of communism, there were men and women in their 80s who finally received the Sacrament of Confirmation.

-Bishop Schneider grew up amid similar experiences.
-His German parents had been sent to the Urals, and eventually ended up in Estonia, where children were officially banned from Mass attendance.
+Bishop Schneider has similar experiences of communist persecution.
+His German parents were sent to the Urals, and later ended up in Estonia, where children were officially banned from Mass attendance.
 The Schneiders would leave the house in the early hours to catch the first train, and travel 60 miles to hear Mass said by a priest who had once been imprisoned in a Kazakh Gulag.
 Where the Gulag once stood is now the cathedral of Karaganda – dedicated to Our Lady of Fatima, who in 1917 spoke of the carnage Russian communism would bring.

-If anyone symbolises the endurance of Catholicism under Soviet rule, it is Pope St John Paul II, whose influence is everywhere in Kazakhstan.
-It is there implicitly, in the devotion to the sacraments, Our Lady, and traditional doctrine, which stops short of Latin Mass Traditionalism.
-John Paul’s legacy is also kept alive by the largely Polish clergy, and his 2001 visit has stayed long in the memory.
+If anyone symbolises the endurance of Catholicism under Soviet rule, it is Pope St John Paul II – whose influence is everywhere in Kazakhstan.
+(Since many adherents of the Latin Mass have reservations about John Paul, this is another unTraditionalist feature.)
+His influence is kept alive by the largely Polish clergy, and his 2001 visit has stayed long in the memory.
 “Everybody – not only Catholics – in Kazakhstan knows JPII,” says Fr Blok.
 “Everybody remembers his visit.”